Best Disney Couples of All Time, Ranked

 Obstacles overcome: Cinderella's stepmother and stepsisters stop at nothing to prevent her from having any contact whatever with Prince Charming.

-Friendship: Cinderella and Prince Charming have a limited time to get to know each other at the ball.
-But since they live happily ever after, one may safely assume that a solid friendship is eventually formed between them.
+Friendship: Cinderella and Prince Charming have a limited time to get to know each other at the ball, though love strikes them both irrevocably.

-Likeability as a couple: Not even the king can resist watching them dance.
+Likeability as a couple: No one at the castle ball, not even the King, can resist watching them dance.

 Movie: Beauty and the Beast (1991)